petsc/petsc/doc/faq/index.rst

 Shared Libraries
 ================

-Can I Install PETSc Libraries As Shared Libraries?
+Can I install PETSc libraries as shared libraries?
 --------------------------------------------------

 Yes.
 Use